Laura Lutter Cole

 What is your favorite Milwaukee "fun fact"?

-I'm a dork & am probably the only person who will find this interesting: Milwaukee's Soldiers Home is one of three original Soldiers Homes in the country built to serve veterans of the Civil War, with the original funds being raised by women-led Wisconsin Soldier's Aid Society in 1865, and is the final resting place of members from the 54th Massachusetts Volunteer Infantry, the first Union African American unit recruited in the north.
+I'm a Civil War history buff and Milwaukee is home to a national treasure, the Milwaukee's Soldiers Home!
+It is one of three original Soldiers Homes in the country built to serve veterans of the Civil War, with the original funds being raised by women-led Wisconsin Soldier's Aid Society in 1865.
+It is also the final resting place of members from the 54th Massachusetts Volunteer Infantry, the first Union African American unit recruited in the north.